How long was your stay?

-Day 4 – Visited Salinas Grandes, the 4th largest salt flats in South America, and went on a guided tour.
+Day 4 – Visited Salinas Grandes, the 3rd largest salt flats in the world, and went on a guided tour.

 Give us all the details!

-Day 4 We started early in the morning since the next destination was one of our favorites: “Salinas Grandes”.
-It is located at 3,450 meters above sea level and is the fourth-largest salt flat in South America.
-We decided to do a guided tour, to understand a little more about the place and also to be able to take wonderful photos, since the people who work there know all the secrets for a perfect photo.
+Day 4: We started early in the morning since the next destination was one of our favorites: “Salinas Grandes“.
+It is located at 3,450 meters above sea level and is the third-largest salt flat in the world.
+We decided to do a guided tour, to understand a little more about the place and also to be able to take wonderful photos since the people who work there know all the secrets to a perfect photo.
 These salt flats provide a unique visual spectacle in the rainy seasons as they are covered by 30 cm of water producing a turquoise landscape.